Kate Middleton News: Kate Breaks Royal Traditions With Prince George’s School

 There’s something very touching about the idea that Princess Diana’s grandson will be learning kindness in his daily lessons.
 March 31 is National Kindness Day in the United Kingdom, a special day inspired by Diana’s extraordinary compassion for others and her commitment to truly being the people’s princess.
 Her influence on William and Harry is far-reaching, and there’s no question that Kate Middleton is following in Diana’s ways.

 The co-educational aspect of the learning center is something unprecedented in the royal family.
 Heirs to the throne have always received their education either privately, or entirely with other boys.
 Queen Elizabeth was famously taught at home and only studied the constitution.
-Her children had a wider education, and Diana did her best to make life normal for the boys, but didn’t go so far as sending them to a co-educational place for classes.
+Her children had a wider education, and Diana did her best to make life normal for the boys but didn’t go so far as sending them to a co-educational place for classes.
 It’s very likely that Middleton and William hope to send Princess Charlotte to Thomas’s Battersea in a few years, and if the persistent Kate Middleton pregnancy rumors ever turn out to be true, Kate’s third and even fourth child may follow George and Charlotte.

 RT Kate Middleton Pregnancy Rumors Debunked, Third Baby not yet Around https://t.co/Qhw4u0Pwny